Amazon eCommerce Integration

 DEAR supports Amazon’s “global SKU” feature: When a product listed in several marketplaces within a region (All marketplaces in Europe, for example) is linked to one DEAR product, the total quantity of the DEAR product will be used for all marketplace listings.
 This shared product can have a different name (alias) in each marketplace while still being linked to a single DEAR product.
 If an alias name is used, the Catalog Tab will show the alias name instead of the true product name.

-If product price in Catalog is important for user, he MUST use different Price tier for each Amazon marketplace otherwise it price will be overwritten with last price in marketplace currency.
+If product price in Catalog is important for user, he MUST use a different Price tier for each Amazon marketplace, otherwise the price will be overwritten with the last price in the marketplace currency.

 Amazon eCommerce Integration Setup

 First you must connect Dear to your Amazon eCommerce store.
 You must have a Seller Pro account to use this integration.